swhitty/FlyingFox/README.md

 let server = HTTPServer(address: .loopback(port: 8080))
 ```

-It can even be started on [UNIX-domain](https://www.freebsd.org/cgi/man.cgi?query=unix) addresses, allowing private IPC over a socket stream:
+It can also be used with [UNIX-domain](https://www.freebsd.org/cgi/man.cgi?query=unix) addresses, allowing private IPC over a socket stream:

 ```swift
 // only listens on Unix socket "Ants"